 Web-posted records and information Web-posting statutory reference and special instructions Annual budget for current fiscal year, itemized by receipts and expenditures 105 ILCS 5/17-1.2.
-This may be accomplished using ISBE's School District Budget Form 50- 36 or the summary pages from it.1The budget must be submitted to District's current report card (ISBE School Report Card Data Form 86-43) 105 ILCS 5/10-17a.
-Administrator Salary Compensation Report (itemized salary compensation report for every employee holding an administrative certificate and working in that capacity, 105 ILCS 5/10-20.46, added by P.A.
+This may be accomplished using ISBE's School District Budget Form 50-36 or the summary pages from it.
+The budget must be submitted to ISBE no later than Oct.
+30, 2009.
+The District must notify the parents or guardians of its students that the budget has been web-posted and what the website's address is.
+District's current report card (ISBE School Report Card Data Form 86-43) 105 ILCS 5/10-17a.
+Administrator Salary Compensation Report (itemized salary compensation report for every employee holding an administrative certificate and working in that capacity, including the Superintendent).
+For each District administrator: Base salary Bonuses Pension contributions Retirement increases Cost of health insurance Cost of life insurance Paid sick and vacation day payouts Annuities Other forms of compensation or income paid on behalf of the employee; e.g., travel and business expense reimbursements, non-base compensation such as use of a District vehicle, wellness incentives, gym memberships, etc. 105 ILCS 5/10-20.46, added by P.A.
 96-434.
 The Report must also be presented at a regular Board meeting and provided to the Regional Superintendent on or before October 1 of each year.
 Current contracts with an exclusive bargaining representative(s) 105 ILCS 5/10-20.46, added by P.A.
 96-434.
 A listing of all contracts over \$25,000 for the current fiscal year 105 ILCS 5/10-20.44, as added by P.A.
-95-707.
-After the initial web-posting, contracts should be added to the list as they are awarded by the Board.
+95-707.After the initial web-posting, contracts should be added to the list as they are awarded by the Board.